 Verizon Wireless dominates the state with native service in the largest number of counties.
 AT&T is almost as good as Verizon in urban areas and has improved rural coverage with their acquisition of the Alltel network.
 AT&T is weakest in the northwest quadrant of the state.
 For rural residents, Viaero is an excellent choice east of I-25, and Union Wireless for the northwest part of the state.
 Sprint gives you good coverage and features in urban areas and along most major highways, but not in rural areas.
 T-Mobile has very good urban coverage but has not yet added their "Extended" service in rural areas.
 TracFone and Straight Talk are good choices over most of the state.
-Rocky Mountain National Park has some usable coverage along the main road through the park due to its high altitude.
-Move away from those high spots and there is no service other than near park entrances.
-A huge percentage of Colorado is covered by National Forest lands which generally do not permit cellular sites.
+Get a more detailed report on Colorado carriers on our Local Reports Page

 As one of the Top 4 networks in the US, most of us know much about AT&T. They are generally considered second nationally in coverage and numbers of subscribers.
 In some areas AT&T has the best coverage, and in others they can be in third place.
 With GSM technology, AT&T roams more readily internationally, but there are areas in the US with no GSM coverage.
 AT&T's takeover of other cellular networks has improved their service in some areas already, including Alaska.
 AT&T offers a large selection of GSM phones.
 AT&T gets credit for competing with products and price.
 Most network improvements are being made in their new markets and are increasing data capacity instead of adding cell sites in older areas.
 They have added 4G and LTE coverage in almost all markets.
 AT&T in some markets is among those with the top data download speeds, but not all.
 AT&T has acquired wireless networks in Mexico and offer seamless, nationwide wireless service on both sides of the US/Mexico border with big benefits for traveling AT&T customers and users with family in both countries.
 AT&T offers Prepaid and also operates Cricket Wireless.